openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 It is important to stress here that *jpylyzer* currently doesn’t support the full set of marker segments that can occur in a codestream.
 As a result, the validation of codestreams is somewhat limited.
-These limitations are discussed in this section.
+These limitations are discussed in this sub-section.

 ### Main codestream header